Timo972/altv-go/README.md

 import "C"
 import (
   "github.com/timo972/altv-go/altlog"
-  // this package is a required import. if you are not using the event package, import it like this
+  // the altv-go/event package is a required import. if you are not using it, do a sideeffect import
+  // if you are not importing it, the module will log errors calling the ServerStarted and ResourceStopEvent
+  // either do (when using events) "github.com/timo972/altv-go/event"
+  // or (when not using events)
   // _ "github.com/timo972/altv-go/event"
-  // if you are not importing it, the module will log errors calling the ServerStarted and ResourceStopEvent
-	"github.com/timo972/altv-go/event"
 )

 func init() {
   // You may want to initialize something here.
   // However the alt:V api is limited due to the reason
   // that the package did not load the go-module's c-api yet!
   // As of now you can only use the event features here.
+  // Full api is available once the event.on.Start callbacks are executed.

   // e.g.
   event.On.ServerStarted(func () {